csaf-poc/csaf_distribution/docs/csaf_downloader.md

 csaf_downloader [OPTIONS] domain...

 Application Options:
   -d, --directory=DIR              DIRectory to store the downloaded files in
       --insecure                   Do not check TLS certificates from provider --ignoresigcheck             Ignore signature check results, just warn on mismatch --version                    Display version of the binary -v, --verbose                    Verbose output
   -r, --rate=                      The average upper limit of https operations per second (defaults to unlimited) -w, --worker=NUM                 NUMber of concurrent downloads (default: 2) -H, --header=                    One or more extra HTTP header fields
       --validator=URL              URL to validate documents remotely
       --validatorcache=FILE        FILE to cache remote validations
-      --validatorpreset=       One or more presets to validate remotely (default: mandatory) -c, --config=INI-FILE        Path to config ini file
+      --validatorpreset=PRESETS    One or more PRESETS to validate remotely (default: [mandatory]) -c, --config=TOML-FILE           Path to config TOML file

 Help Options:
   -h, --help                       Show this help message
 ```

 Will download all CSAF documents for the given _domains_, by trying each as a CSAF provider.